DoctorWkt/pdp7-unix/README.md

 ### Precompiled Binaries

 You can also run pdp7-unix from precompiled binaries in the [/binaries](/binaries) directory.
-There are **orig** binaries and **alt** binaries.

-The orig binaries use the unixv0 directory semantics as restored from the printouts.
-To run pdp7-unix orig:

-`cd binaries/orig; pdp7 unixv0.simh`

-The alt binaries use the more familiar "." and ".." diretory semanatics as found in later unix.
-To run pdp7-unix alt:

-`cd binaries/alt; pdp7 unixv0.simh`
+`cd binaries/; pdp7 unixv0.simh`

 ### Typical Output